hawkrives/aao-delayed-listview-repro/README.md

 2. `yarn`
 3. `yarn run ios`
 4. Scroll to bottom of Instant tab, see that data does not hide behind tabbar
+5. Scroll to bottom of Delayed (OK) tab, see that data does not hide behind tabbar
-5. Scroll to bottom of Delayed tab, see that data is hidden
+6. Scroll to bottom of Delayed (BAD) tab, see that data is hidden